Last updated on May 21, 2023.

 *NOTE: Most rope and nets used in commercial fishing are made from nylon and present a huge problem in the oceans.
 The rope and nets break away from the fishing vessels and become threats to fish, sea turtles, and marine mammals who get entangled in them.
 Since nylon is plastic, it will not decompose and will remain in the ocean for decades or longer.

 Polycarbonate: Originally designed as an engineering plastic to compete with die-cast metal and substitute glass because it is lightweight, strong, transparent, and shatter-proof.
-In the past, it was used in reusable water bottles and baby bottles until bisphenol A (BPA) was ruled toxic.
+Polycarbonate is very toxic, as it is produced through the reaction of bisphenol A (BPA) with phosgene COCl and can leach chemicals into water or food.18 In the past, it was used in reusable water bottles and baby bottles until bisphenol A (BPA) was ruled toxic.
 “It is still a favorite for rigid products including CDs and DVDs, eyeglass lenses, dental sealants, lab equipment, snowboards, car parts and housing for cell phones, computers and power tools.”
-It is also still used in the large, blue water containers common in offices.15 This type of plastic is good for items not related to food or beverage.
+It is also still used in the large, blue water containers common in offices.19 This type of plastic is good for items not related to food or beverage.
 However, we should use it less overall in other applications when possible to reduce waste, because when polycarbonate breaks it cannot be recycled.

 What You Can Do